beckym223/manual_work/E6_long_edited.md

 large number of individual preferences con- cerning the ranking of the specific objectives of the progress-activities have been bridged
-16 As was pointed out above, in some sectors of the progress-activities-particularly in a subsector of "education"-political-type decisions, which greatly in- fluence the aggregate quantity of resources used for a general purpose, nevertheless leave room for the indi- vidual's market-choices as to the specific quantities of service acquired from alternative suppliers.
-I consider extension of the range of such choices desirable but whatever the range is (or might become) its existence does not contradict the statements in the text.

 ### ---Economics-1970-0-09.txt---